johnfedoruk/bangular/aio/content/guide/feature-modules.md

 ## Feature modules vs. root modules

-A feature module is an organizational best practice, as opposed to a concept of the core Angular API.
+A feature module is an organizational best practice, as opposed to a concept of the core Bangular API.
 A feature module delivers a cohesive set of functionality focused on a specific application need such as a user workflow, routing, or forms.
 While you can do everything within the root module, feature modules help you partition the app into focused areas.
 A feature module